Using GO for volunteers

 This page is to help volunteers.
 If you’re a parent or carer, go to using GO for parents and carers

-If you're looking for the learning platform, visit our learning platform pages
+If you're looking for the learning platform, the way you log in to GO and the learning platform is now the same.
+See below for guidance.
+For anything else, visit our learning platform pages

 You can: